KristianMika/bridge-suite/wiki/Debian-Repository.md

 EOT
 ```

-2. (Alternatively, on your own risk) Run the following script provided by packagecloud as a quick substitude for the previous steps.
+2. (Alternatively, at your own risk) Run the following script provided by packagecloud as a quick substitude for the previous steps.

 ```bash
 curl -s https://packagecloud.io/install/repositories/kristian_mika/mpc-bridge/script.deb.sh?any=true | sudo bash